leodeslf/leaf/src/ux/ux_foundations_ixd.md

 ##### Locus of control

-* External - Extrinsic motivation: when people behavior is influenced by external factors, usually things they **need / are obligated to**, or ends in rewards or earnings.
+* External - Extrinsic motivation: when people's behavior is influenced by external factors, usually things they **need/are obligated to**, or ends in rewards or earnings.
 * Internal - Intrinsic motivation: when people do something because they **want to**, because it's personally rewarding.

 ##### David McClelland described motivation as